All Episodes

 That's how we've got to frame this debate.

-Now, as it happens, the Supreme Court, when it has been active activist, has always been activist from the left.
+Now, as it happens, the Supreme Court, when it has been activist, has always been activist from the left.

-And the left therefore has a desire to continue to have that philosophy in place.
+And the left, therefore, has a desire to continue to have that philosophy in place.

-If we had a Supreme Court consisting of a bunch of right wingers that got up there and struck down every single liberal social initiative that has ever occurred, they'd go crazy over it.
+If we had a Supreme Court consisting of a bunch of right-wingers that got up there and struck down every single liberal social initiative that has ever occurred, they'd go crazy over it.

 Instead, we've had the reverse.

-Where an activist Supreme Court and activist federal judges are running amuck saying you can't say the Pledge of Allegiance, who knows when they're going to mandate gay marriage, and doing all of these legislat or doing all of this legislation from the bench.
+We're an activist Supreme Court and activist federal judges are running amok, saying you can't say the Pledge of Allegiance.

 The reason abortion is so divisive in this country is because the American people don't have the ability to affect public policy on it.